hbansal-eightfold/gym_leaderboard/docs/problem.md

 - Modify workout logging to include dates.
 - Implement a **weekly leaderboard** (only workouts from the current week count).
 - Extend the HTML UI to allow switching between all-time and weekly leaderboard views.
-- Add unit tests for the new leaderboard logic.

 #### Level 3 (Advanced)
 - Implement a challenge system model (e.g., “Burn 5000 calories in a week”).
 Sample: Challenge(id, description, target_calories, start_date, end_date)